data4knowledge/ddf/README.md

 ## Docs Directory
 In the documents directory you will find two files, they might be useful
 - graph.png - An image of the DDF schema used for this exercise
 - dashboard.json - A definitions file for NeoDash.
-This is a nice tool and allows you to create no code dashboards for Neo4j.
-You need to install Neo4j desktop but the instructions to do so are straight forward.

 ## Setup
 Usual python setup process, pretty simple, create the virutal environment and install the dependencies.